precice/systemtests/docs/development.md

 ## If a systemtest request fails with 'HTTP Error 403: Forbidden'

 It might happen at some point that the `trigger_systemtests.py` script responsible for triggering builds through the Travis API starts to fail with the error above.
-This could happen due to the `TRAVIS_ACCESS_TOKEN` expiring and is potentially easy to fix.
+This could happen due to the `TRAVIS_ACCESS_TOKEN` expiring after some time and is potentially easy to fix.
 To renew the token, generate a new one locally using the Travis CLI (taken from [here](https://blog.travis-ci.com/2013-01-28-token-token-token)):

 ```
 gem install travis && travis login && travis token